-If a regular employee is absent from his/her position for more than 24 months as a result of a medical claim, such position will be posted in accordance with the provisions of Article 12.
+If a regular employee is absent from their position for more than 24 months as a result of a medical claim, such position will be posted in accordance with the provisions of Article 12 - Vacancy Posting.

-When the employee who is on claim for more than 24 months is medically able to return to work, he/she shall be placed into an equivalent position.
+When the employee who is on claim for more than 24 months is medically able to return to work, they shall be placed into an equivalent position.
 The requirement to post this position per this article shall be waived for the employee.